 In addition, many users were disappointed to be told “No operating system found” after completing the backup, or stuck in the message “cannot read block 0 on image” when restoring partition from an image file.

-All in all, if you are running a Windows computer, it’s better to pick a backup utility specially designed for Windows.
+All in all, if you are running a Windows computer, it’s better to pick a Windows based backup utility.

-Best Partimage Alternative in Windows 7/8/10 to Backup Partitions
+Backup Partitions with Best Partimage Alternative in Windows 7/8/10

-◆ Not only partitions, it can also backup files, system or disk.
-Partition or disk clone are also available.
+- Not only partitions, it can also backup files, system or disk.
+Partition or disk clone are also supported.

-◆ In addition to image compression and splitting settings, AOMEI Backupper offers you more options to customize the task, like schedule backup, incremental or differential backup, intelligent sector or exact backup, etc.
+- In addition to image compression and splitting, AOMEI Backupper offers more options to customize the task, like schedule backup, incremental and differential backup, intelligent sector or exact backup, etc.

-◆ You can backup partitions to a variety of destinations with very few restrictions, like local drive, external hard drive, USB drive, cloud drive, NAS, network location and so on.
+- You can backup partitions to a variety of destinations with very few restrictions, like local drive, external hard drive, USB drive, NAS, network share and cloud drive.

 How to backup and restore Windows partitions with Partimage alternative: